C'mon Miracle

 C'mon Miracle is Mirah's third full-length solo album.
 Produced by Phil Elvrum, the indie rock album was released on K Records on May 4, 2004.

 Production

 When Mirah visited South America, specifically Argentina, she was struck by the music and culture, and several songs on C'mon Miracle reflect her experience, most notably "The Dogs of B.A."

 Reception

-The album was met with positive reception, getting 4/5 from AllMusic, and 8.5/10 from Pitchfork Media.
+The album was met with positive reception, getting 4/5 from AllMusic, and 8.5/10 from Pitchfork.